 All proposals are screened and evaluated by staff before presentation to the Foundation Grants and Programs Committee.
 Potential grant applicants are required to schedule a pre-submission conference with staff prior to completing any grant request.
 To schedule a pre-submission conference please contact Kate Clements, Grants & Communications Coordinator at 614-487-4450 / 800-282-6556 / firstname.lastname@example.org.

 Single project – The project should be clearly defined.
 Projects that are innovative or address unmet needs will be favored.
+Single projects may include funding for legal services where such funding would be ancillary to a project that is new, innovative and capable of future replication without the use of OSBF funding.

 Length of OSBF funding – The Foundation generally awards funding on an annual basis.
 Funding for meritorious projects could be awarded beyond one year in special circumstances.